Narrow-headed vole: Description

 The narrow-headed vole has a head-and-body length between 89 and 122 mm and a short tail of 21 to 32 mm.
 The dimensions of the skull distinguishes it from other Microtus species in China.
 In summer, the fur on the back is pale yellowish-buff, paler on the flanks and merging into the yellowish-grey underparts.
 In winter, the dorsal colour is a brighter reddish-ochre.
 The tail can either be a uniform yellowish-buff or can be bicoloured, dark brown above and yellowish-brown below.
 The upper surfaces of the hands and feet are brownish-white.

 Distribution and habitat

 The narrow-headed vole is distributed across the tundra region of northern Asia from the White Sea to the Kolyma River.
 It also occurs as separate populations on the steppes of Kazakhstan, Kyrgyzstan, southwestern Siberia, the Sakha Republic, Mongolia, and northern China.
 Its typical habitat is grassy plains, semi-deserts, open grassy areas in forests, alpine meadows and water meadows at altitudes of up to 4000 m.

 During the colder phases of the Pleistocene glaciations, the narrow-headed vole's range was contiguous and extended into most of Europe.
 It retreated into the Carpathians, Urals, and Asia during the warmer interglacials.
-The Carpathian population was highly divergent genetically with Asian narrow-headed voles and became extinct in the Late Copper Age, during the Middle Holocene.
+The Carpathian population was highly divergent genetically from Asian narrow-headed voles and became extinct in the Late Copper Age, during the Middle Holocene.
 In the Urals, the narrow-headed vole disappeared in the Late Holocene.